components-ai/typefaces/readme.md

 ## Development

 Below documents how to install dependencies and run the build scripts.
-If you're looking to use the packages that are already built [check out the docs](https://components.ai/docs/typefaces).
+If you're looking to use the packages that are already built, [check out the docs](https://components.ai/docs/typefaces).

 ### Installation

+Install dependencies for package generation.

 ```sh
 yarn